joseguilherme-dev/panyart-api/README.md

 - User can register;
 - User can login;
 - User can logout;
-- User can update his contact informations;
+- User can update his personal informations;
 - User can reset his password after logged on;
 - User can reset his password if it has been forgotten;
 - User receives confirmation emails;